BOM-98/mental-maths-project-2/README.md

    - A lighter, more approachable shade of blue that complements the primary color.
 It can be used for buttons, links, and other interactive elements to create a sense of engagement and accessibility.
 Represents trust, professionalism, and intelligence.
 Perfect for conveying the educational and cognitive improvement aspects of the website.

 4. Highlight Color: Lime Green (#09CE28)
-   - A sharp green colour to draw attention to the most important statistics the user will need to keep in mind.
-This colour can be adjusted in opacity to create a softer feel on the eyes, while maintining its contrast with other elements.
-This colour will be used sparingly to maintain its importance.
+   - A sharp green color to draw attention to the most important statistics the user will need to keep in mind.
+This color can be adjusted in opacity to create a softer feel on the eyes, while maintaining its contrast with other elements.
+This color will be used sparingly to maintain its importance.

 5. Warning Color: Red (#FF0000)
    - A sharp color to draw attention to timers that are about to run out or scores that have fallen low.
 This red will only be displayed dynamically as indicators on the screen show the user is running out of time or performing poorly.